AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 ### Single Series

-Some chart types have only one series...

-For example, here is a Pie chart with some settings configured:
+Some chart types can have only one series.
+To configure their states, use the **normal()**, **hovered()**, and **selected()** methods of the chart.
+The next step is to combine them with the methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api} that work with the type.

+You can also use object notation to configure an individual point of a chart: add to your data extra fields corresponding with the methods mentioned above.

+There is also an alternative way to set the normal state of a chart: see the [Shortcuts (Normal)](#shortcuts) section.

+In the sample below, there is a Pie chart with visual settings adjusted with the help of the {anychart.charts.Pie#normal}normal(){api} and {anychart.charts.Pie#hovered}hovered(){api} methods.
+One slice is configured individually in object notation:

 ```
 // create data